 Single-wall backpacking tents made from waterproof, breathable fabric save weight by not requiring a separate rainfly, making them another good option.
 But, these tents typically cost more and sometimes struggle with condensation building up inside.
 If a traditional double-wall tent is more your style, there are some very light options that come in around 2 pounds.

-If you want an even lighter option, consider a backcountry quilt.
+If you want an even lighter option, consider a camping or backpacking quilt.
 Without bottoms, mummy hoods, or zippers, quilts are not only lighter, they are also less expensive than sleeping bags.
 Dixon acknowledges that backcountry quilts aren’t for everyone—some people just can’t seem to embrace the idea of not using a sleeping bag—but if you’re serious about reducing the weight of your pack, try it.

 Whether you choose a sleeping bag or a quilt, be sure to pair it with a quality, lightweight sleeping pad.
-Dixon recommends getting one with an R-value of 4.2 or higher (R-value measures how well a material resists conductive heat flow.
+Dixon recommends getting a backpacking sleeping pad with R-value of 4.2 or higher (R-value measures how well a material resists conductive heat flow.
 The higher the R-value, the better job the material does at insulating).
 Without a good sleeping pad beneath you, the cold ground will rob you of most of your warmth.

 Backpackers often believe that bigger, heavier packs with their stout interior frames can comfortably carry really heavy loads.
 Dixon rejects this notion.